Cronomit-Group/OpenMod/README.md

 # OpenMod
-Scientific open-source software for pipeline building and custom module framework
+Scientific open-source software for pipeline building and custom module framework by Péter Blaha and Bence Blaha

 WIP